-(prepared by Margaret Hennessey-Brown, our Honorary President)
+(prepared by Margaret Hennessey-Brown, our Honorary Patron)

 What makes a small village choral society survive for nearly 120 years?